Macrocystis: Tasmania

 Off the coast of Tasmania, kelp forests have been significantly affected by several factors, including warming waters, shifting of the East Australian current (EAC), and invasion of long-spine sea urchins.
-Locals have noticed significant effects on the population of abalone, a food source for the Aboriginal Tasmanians for thousands of years.
+Locals have noticed significant effects on the population of abalone, a food source for the Tasmanian people for thousands of years.
 These changes have also affected the oyster farming industry.
 By saving oysters that have survived disease outbreaks, they have been able to continue their way of life.
 It was estimated that by 2019, 95 per cent of the giant kelp forests along Tasmania's east coast had been lost within just a few decades.
 Some of this loss was attributed by locals to the harvesting of the forests by Alginates Australia, which opened its factory near Triabunna in 1963, shutting down operations 10 years later as uneconomical.
 However, expert in marine ecosystems Craig Johnson says that the loss of the forests "is almost certainly the result of climate change".
 Water temperatures along the east coast of Tasmania have been rising at nearly four times the average rate globally.
 The EAC brings warmer waters, which are also nutrient-poor compared to the previously usual cold water around the coast.
 Common kelp (Ecklonia radiata) is better at nitrogen storage than giant kelp, so has been taking over the areas formerly occupied by giant kelp.

 Macrocystis pyrifera has become Australia's first federally-listed endangered marine community.
 Scientists and conservationists are continuously looking into ways to restore the once heavily populated species to its original state.
 Methods include artificial reefs, reducing numbers of purple sea urchins in overpopulated areas, and planting roots along the ocean floor.
 Scientists had built 28 artificial reefs off Maria Island by 2019, and were hopeful of bringing the kelp forests back.